ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

     # Query a setting
     print(root.execution_control.option)

-Directly Accessing the Native API
+Directly accessing the native API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For users who want to try to perform a very quick translation from an existing System Coupling script into the PySystemCoupling environment, or have a